comparebasic/caneka/README.md

 require any features outside of a POSIX compliant operating system and a C compiler.

-Components are linked as necissary for features such as crypto and network handling (such as NaCL and eventually SSL).
-And the build system is design for extensability with other software sources.
+Components are linked as necessary for features such as crypto and network handling (such as NaCL and eventually SSL).
+And the build system is designed for extensibility with other software sources.

 It also increases portability to keep the C compilation step in place so that it can build and run on a variety of architectures.